mehmetozkaya/mehmetozkaya/README.md

 ### My Digital Footprints 🌱

-I am developing aspnetrun repositories which is the best path to leverage your aspnet skills from zero to hero (core-cleanarchitecture-cqrs-microservices).[AspnetRun Repositories](https://github.com/aspnetrun)
+I am developing aspnetrun repositories which is the best path to leverage your aspnet skills from zero to hero (core-cleanarchitecture-cqrs-microservices).
+[AspnetRun Repositories](https://github.com/aspnetrun)

 I created udemy courses you can find discounted link in here.
 [Microservices Architecture and Implementation on .Net Udemy](https://www.udemy.com/course/microservices-architecture-and-implementation-on-dotnet/?referralCode=FA6BAE225A0B6F0B7BB7)